January 22, 2020: The Season Begins With A Splash

 Once free I waddled over to the gun racks: and a pretty pedestrian lot of stuff they had, too: the usual AR and Glock derivatives, no used guns at all, and a pitiful collection of in-line muzzle-loaders (FOUR of them), all amazingly overpriced.
 Who in his right mind would spend $600 on such a muzzle-loader?
 The used gun racks at L.L.
 Bean or Kittery Trading Post have a far better selection and much classier merchandise.

 Having survived the Bass Pro ordeal, we went to our hotel and the next morning, bright and early, went to the GAOS.
-This massive exposition gets something like 100,000 attendees over the ten days of its run each year.
+This is a massive exposition: this year there were 179,000 attendees over the ten days of its run.
 I'd been to it twice before, and to be candid, this third time will likely be the last time I go.
 It tends to be a bit repetitive and the emphasis is on many aspects of hunting in which I have little interest.
 Last time I was looking at the options for a moose hunt in Canada, but having settled the details of with whom and where I would go when or if I did, there wasn't much else that caught my eye.
 Pheasants in the midwest and perhaps waterfowl in the northeast, but I'm surfeited with whitetails here, and have taken all the species of African game I want.
 I can't justify the cost of another trip to Africa, even though I'd love to go, because I can't see killing more plains game just to kill more plains game; and much as I'd like another elephant, that's not in the cards.

 My partner, however, is another story.
 He's a fanatical fisherman, a man to whom fishing is life.
 He has a strong interest in finding an outfitter who can guide him in the St Lawrence River's 1000 Islands, which apparently have become a hot spot for smallmouth bass.
 So we spent most of the day talking to fishing guides, though I did occasionally wander over to one of the African hunting booths to say hello and chit-chat with the exhibitors.
 Several of them knew the people I've hunted with, but that's not too surprising given that the African PH community isn't very large, especially Namibian PH's.
 We traipsed the aisles for 6 hours, ignoring the boats and the "outdoor lifestyle" and cooking halls.
 Hunting and fishing were enough for both of us.